MehdiSlr/Profile/README.md

 3. Ensure that your application's environment variables are correctly configured for database connection and email service.

 4. Test the registration, login, and email verification functionalities thoroughly before deploying to production.

+5. Provide test user data to the `pros.sql` file for testing purposes.
+(Email: qDjy5@example.com and password: 123)

 ## Contributing